 Assets and liabilities are offset and the net amount presented in the Balance Sheet when the Company has a legal right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.

-Income and expenses are presented in the Statement of Comprehensive Income on a net basis only when permitted under NZ GAAP, or for gains and losses arising from a group of similar transactions such as in the Company's trading activity.
+Income and expenses are presented in the Income Statement or Statement of Comprehensive Income on a net basis only when permitted under NZ GAAP, or for gains and losses arising from a group of similar transactions.

 Comparatives